QuantomDevs/QuantomDocs/content/quantom/01-Documentation/01-Getting-Started/About-Quantom.md

-Quantom Server is a high-performance Minecraft server software designed for networks of all sizes, from small community servers to large-scale multiplayer networks.
+Quantom Server is an high-performance Minecraft server software designed for networks of all sizes, from small community servers to large-scale multiplayer networks.

 ## What is Quantom?